syships/php-express/README.md

 It is strongly recomended thant you DO NOT use it.
 This plugin is UNSTABLE.
 ======================
-It is the express plugin for php
+It is the logistic plugin for php
 ======================

 Installation